This article describes how to create a new contract draft automatically. It contains the following topics:

 You can also control the exact signing order by turning the toggle on, as shown below:

-- When you are done setting up the signature details, just click Save and the configuration step will be successfully linked to your automation workflow:
+- When you are done setting up the signature details, click Save, and the configuration step will be successfully linked to your automation workflow:

 Who becomes the owner of the new draft once the automation is run?

-- If a draft is created by the Create draft automation action, the automation creator will be automatically assigned as the owner of the new draft, disregarding if the chosen in the automation trigger event template is one of Contractbook premade templates or a template shared with you instead of the one you own yourself.
+- If the automation gets executed and creates a draft, the automation creator will be assigned as the owner of the new draft, disregarding if the chosen template is one of Contractbook premade templates or a template shared with the team space.

 - In case you need to change this generic setup, you can do that by creating an additional automation step Share document right after the Create draft automation step.